How can the sun damage your eyes?

 For example, did you know that your eyes can get sunburned?

 Technically, your corneas suffer sun damage through a condition called photokeratitis.
-It’s also known as snow blindness, though you don’t have to be around snow to get it.
+It’s also known as welder's flash, snow blindness and arc eye, though you don’t have to be around welding or snow to get it.

 Here are some other eye conditions that can result from ultraviolet (UV) exposure: